-This Shrimp and Orzo Pasta with Feta & Roasted Butternut Squash is cozy, creamy, and packed with flavor in every bite.
-Roasted veggies, tender shrimp, and melty feta come together in one dreamy Mediterranean-inspired pasta dish that’s as easy as it is impressive.
+This Shrimp and Orzo Pasta with Baked Feta is creamy and packed with flavor.
+Roasted butternut squash, tender shrimp, and melty feta come together in one Mediterranean-inspired dish.

 Jump to: